 - In the summer of 2003 we visited the Dominican Republic.
-That had been our best holiday so far.

 - Jo started working for MLS Business Centres as Centre Manager. (somewhere near Edgware road).
 We moved into a two bed 2nd floor flat over looking the Thames Barriers.

 - July 2003 – We watch Bon Jovi rock Hyde Park.
 The concert went on for over 3 hours.
 One of the best concerts ever!

 - March 2004, this year we spent a week in Courcheval learning to snowboard.
 Another awesome holiday although it was quite painful, very frustrating and tiring.
 It doesn’t feel like we had a holiday this year.

 - May 2004, Jo started working for Your Space, another business centre type role.

 - October 2004, I am still working for Tower Hamlets and looking forward to the XP rollout, which is happening in December.
 Jo is back at MLS Business Centre and working in Canary Wharf across the road from where I work.